-Forthcoming.
+- 2022.
 “Streetdance and Black Aesthetics.”
 In Oxford Handbook of Hip Hop Dance Studies, eds.
 Mary Fogarty and Imani Kai Johnson.
-Oxford: Oxford University Press.
+Oxford University Press.

-2016 “From Oakland Turfs to Harlem’s Shake: Hood Dance on YouTube and Viral Antiblackness.”
+- 2016.
+“From Oakland Turfs to Harlem’s Shake: Hood Dance on YouTube and Viral Antiblackness.”
 In Oxford Handbook of Screen Dance Studies, ed.
 Douglas Rosenberg.
-Oxford: Oxford University Press.
+Oxford University Press.

-2014 “Techniques of Black Male Re/Dress: Corporeal Drag & Kinesthetic Politics in the Rebirth of Waacking/ Punkin,’” Women & Performance: A Journal of Feminist Theory, 24.1.
+- 2014.
+“Techniques of Black Male Re/Dress: Corporeal Drag and Kinesthetic Politics in the Rebirth of Waacking/Punking.”
+Women & Performance: A Journal of Feminist Theory 24.1.
 Special Issue: “All Hail the Queenz: A Queer Feminist Recalibration of Hip Hop Scholarship,” eds.
 Jessica Pabón and Shanté Paradigm Smalls.

 - 2014.
 “Shot and Captured: Turf Dance, YAK Films, and the Oakland, California, R.I.P.
 Project.”
 TDR: The Journal of Performance Studies 58.2.
 Winner of TDR Graduate Student Essay Contest, Gerald Kahan Scholar Prize of American Society for Theatre Research, and Outstanding Dance Publication of Congress on Research in Dance.